Corruption of the Gospel of Christ Comes by Money, Possessions, and Social Favor

 “Now the Pharisees, who were lovers of money, also heard all these things, and they derided Him.”
 Luke 16:14

 In today’s culture, employers can be very unforgiving, intolerant, and quick to fire employees who do not live up to their expectations.
 Especially towards Christians who live in the presence of the Holy Spirit instead of living by community standards that require conformity to the beast that gives what to speak, think, feel, and do.
-This entity gives life to the image of the beast to speak and live through people as they are groomed to the mark of the beast by what they are given to say and do.
+That beast gives life/breath to the image of the beast to speak by speaking and living through people as they are groomed to the mark, number, and name of the beast by what they are given to say and do.

 “The law and the prophets were until John.
 Since that time the kingdom of God has been preached, and everyone is pressing into it.
 And it is easier for heaven and earth to pass away than for one tittle of the law to fail.”
 Luke 16:16-17